wsrn829/wsrn829/README.md

 [This is a good one](https://dev.to/mdrhmn/deploying-react-django-app-using-heroku-2gfa).
 We kept encountering CORS errors when deploying ThriveTogether, so I would go with the second option for this one.

-* The server and database are already up and running on Heroku.
+* The Django-based server and PostgreSQL database are already up and running on Heroku.
 * Now, we need to configure the React frontend to display in the browser.

 -------------------------------------